The Jerusalem Cricket: It's Really Just a Potato Bug

 If you are a potato farmer, you might be slightly more familiar with them because they are also known as potato bugs.
 They love to dig beneath the dirt and feed on the roots and tubers of potato plants.
 People often confuse this bug with the potato beetle, which feeds on potatoes that are above ground, but there are many differences.
 At the end of this article is a photograph of a potato beetle, which is also called a potato bug.

-The native Americans called this cricket Woh-tzi-Neh (old bald-headed man).
+Native Americans called this cricket Woh-tzi-Neh (old bald-headed man).
 It is called “Nina de la Tierra” in Spanish (child of the earth).
 At one time, the Southwestern Indians once feared it, referring to it as the “child of the desert,” and although no one really knows for certain how it got its name, most agree that it was due to a confusing translation of Navajo terminology by Franciscan missionaries in the western North American territories.

 The missionaries had a strong connection with the Navajos and may have heard them speak of wó see ts'inii (Navajo for skull insect).
 They mistakenly took this as a reference to Calvary outside Jerusalem near the place where Jesus was crucified because Calvary is also called skull hill.